 More information on principal adverse impacts on sustainability factors is available in the periodic reporting pursuant to Article 11(2) of the SFDR.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-What investment strategy does this financial product follow?

 The Sub-Fund invests in a portfolio of fixed income securities in combination with ESG criteria.